chilipeppr/widget-3dviewer/README.md

 # com-chilipeppr-widget-template
 This example widget gives you a framework for creating your own widget.
 Please change this description once you fork this template and create your own widget.
+Make sure to run runme.js every time you are done editing your code so you can regenerate your README.md file, regenerate your auto-generated-widget.html, and automatically push your changes to Github.

 ![alt text](screenshot.png "Screenshot")